-This fence is named after Captain Martin Becher – a jockey who rode Conrad that fell here during the first official Grand National back in 1839.
-The original jump was set back from an 8ft brook with a dizzying 3ft drop in ground level from take-off on landing.
+The Grand National jump names can be peculiar, but most come with history, this fence is named after Captain Martin Becher – a jockey who rode Conrad that fell here during the first official Grand National back in 1839.

 Becher took shelter in the water to avoid getting injured by other horses jumping the fence.
-There have only been four occasions since 1975 – including the 1993 renewal of the Grand National, which was declared void due to a false start – where none of the field have fallen at Becher’s Brook.
+There have only been five occasions since 1975 where none of the field have fallen at Becher’s Brook.

 A pile-up involving eight horses also occurred in 2004.
 This led to the brook being rebuilt and covered by rubber mats in order to cushion the fall for both riders and their mounts.
 Aintree officials also had the Grand National jumps course widened in 2009 to include a bypass lane of sorts, giving veterinary staff the discretion to close off fences like Becher’s if needing more time to assess equine injuries.

 Bypassing Becher’s Brook during the Grand National happened for the first time in 2011.
 In light of yet another injury here, Aintree again modified the fence by further reducing the landing side drop.

 Fence number eight and 24 of the Grand National jumps course is where the track pretty much makes a right angle.
 While Aintree today has running rails, if horses didn’t make the Canal Turn through almost 90 degrees early in the race’s history they would’ve ended up, literally, in the Leeds-Liverpool Canal.
 You can see where the name came from.